-If you are visiting today, we invite you to sign the Guest Book, or scan this QR code to fill it out online.
+If you are visiting today, we invite you to sign the Guest Book.
 We would love to get to know each other!
 And if you're seeking baptism, confirmation, or simply a community of healing and hope to belong to, we would be delighted to join you on your journey.